NathanGitHubCode/RentalPropertyManagementWebsite/README.md

 Overall, our rental property management website is designed to make the rental process as efficient and hassle-free as possible for everyone involved.

-## Technical Skills applied throught project
+## Technical Skills applied throughout project

 Java, PostgreSQL, JavaScript, HTML, CSS, Vue.js, Spring Boot, JWT, and External API Integration